kubeshop/kusk-gateway/examples/petstore-static-config/README.md

 # Testing Envoy as Ingress

-This directory provides local testing configuration with Envoy as frontend proxy and petshop application as a backend.
+This directory provides local testing configuration with Envoy as frontend proxy and petstore  application as a backend.

-Envoy configuration is done accordingly to cut-off Petshop OpenAPI file with *x-kusk* extension configuration.
+Envoy configuration is done accordingly to cut-off Petstore OpenAPI file with *x-kusk* extension configuration.

 To run: